 After configuring your Brand Monitoring campaign, you’ll see your list of mentions in an organized feed.
 This is where you’ll be able to comb through the articles and blogs SEMrush finds mentioning your keyword on a daily basis.
-If you’re running a PR or branding campaign, you might want to check this feed once a day to stay on top of any press that comes in.
+If you’re running a PR, branding or a media buying campaign, you might want to check this feed once a day to stay on top of any press that comes in.
 Read this article to learn the workflow to manage your mention feed and draw conclusions from our data.

 Above your feed, you’ll see a number of controls to customize your view.
 First, you can flip between reviewing all Web mentions or just your brand name’s mentions on Twitter.
 For a user manual on the Twitter feed in this tool, follow this link.